Kerry Babies Case: Investigation File Sent to DPP After 42 Years

 What's Next

 The DPP will now review the file and decide whether to direct charges.
 Next month marks the 42nd anniversary of the discovery of Baby John's body.
-The case is also the subject of an upcoming film by director Jim Sheridan.
+The case is also the subject of an upcoming film by director Jim Sheridan, which is expected to bring renewed public attention to one of Ireland's most haunting unsolved crimes.